 All full-time students, including visiting/exchange students, must have health insurance that meets University criteria.
 Students can enroll in the University-sponsored insurance plan or they can waive the insurance if their plan meets University criteria.
 Requests to waive the University-sponsored insurance may be audited to verify coverage.
 International-based insurance plans often do not meet University criteria.
 See "Insurance with an International-based Company" below for more information.

 Health Insurance Enrollment/Waiver Insurance Process: Every year all full-time students, whether new or returning, must document their health insurance coverage by completing the online Health Insurance Enrollment/Waiver insurance Process during the appropriate open enrollment period.
+Students who enroll in the Aetna Student Health Insurance Plan are enrolled on the plan through July 31st or December 31 if graduating in December.
 Students enrolling on the University-sponsored insurance plan may enroll eligible dependents.
 The same deadlines apply.

-Failure to complete the online process during the appropriate open enrollment period will result in automatic enrollment in the University-sponsored insurance plan and could lead to a delay in access to care for the first two months of the plan.
+Failure to complete the online process during the appropriate open enrollment period will result in automatic enrollment in the University-sponsored Aetna Student Health Insurance Plan for the full year (i.e., August 1 through July 31).
+Enrolling in this way is highly discouraged since it could lead to a delay in access to care during the first two months of the plan.
+Students will not be allowed to disenroll from the insurance plan during the plan year..

-Please Note: Students who are beginning full-time studies before August 1 must complete the Health Insurance Enrollment/Waiver process in two steps.
+NOTE: Students who are beginning full-time studies before August 1 must complete the Health Insurance Enrollment/Waiver process in two steps.
 Completing both steps is necessary to assure continuation of your coverage decision from the start of your program through the academic year.
-Step 1 covers the beginning of your program through July 31, 2013.
-Step 2 covers the academic year (August 1, 2013 through July 31, 2014).
+Step 1 covers the beginning of your program through July 31.
+Step 2 covers the academic year (August 1 through July 31).
 Click here for instructions.

 Visiting and exchange students who will be studying at the University for 8 weeks or more participate in the Student Health Plan, which includes the mandatory health fee and health insurance.
 They receive the same services as University of Rochester full-time students.
 Visiting and exchange students must complete the online Health Insurance Enroll/Waive Process during the appropriate Open Enrollment period.
 They can enroll in the University-sponsored insurance plan or waive the insurance if their plan meets the University insurance criteria.
 These students must also complete the Health History Form.